Carrier Air Wing Three

 Carrier Air Wing Three (CVW-3), known as the "Battle Axe", is a United States Navy aircraft carrier air wing based at Naval Air Station Oceana, Virginia.
+The air wing is currently attached to the aircraft carrier USS Dwight D. Eisenhower.
 The wing was created on 1 July 1938 and has seen service in World War II, the Korean War, the Cuban Missile Crisis, the Vietnam War, Lebanon, against Libya, and the Global War on Terror.

 Mission

 "To conduct carrier air warfare operations and assist in the planning, control, coordination and integration of seven air wing squadrons in support of carrier air warfare including; Interception and destruction of enemy aircraft and missiles in all-weather conditions to establish and maintain local air superiority.
 All-weather offensive air-to-surface attacks, Detection, localization, and destruction of enemy ships and submarines to establish and maintain local sea control.
 Aerial photographic, sighting, and electronic intelligence for naval and joint operations.
 Airborne early warning service to fleet forces and shore warning nets.
 Airborne electronic countermeasures.
 In-flight refueling operations to extend the range and the endurance of air wing aircraft and Search and rescue operations."